saymrwulf/stable-baselines3/notes.md

 2023-04-27T03:31:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-04-27T00:43:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (stable-baselines3) 2023-04-27T17:55:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3)
+2003 paper) (stable-baselines3) 2023-04-27T17:55:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2023-04-27T23:17:00 - Minor doc updates: linking to article on quantization (stable-baselines3)